Nelson-Christensen/BTPeripheral/README.md

 ```
 To run with sony camera install "imaging edge desktop" then change the Automator script to
 ```
-on run {input, parameters}
-	tell application "Terminal"
-		activate
-		do script "cd ./Documents/Github" in window 1

-		-- we use chmod to make launch.sh an executable do script "chmod +x ./launch.sh && ./launch.sh" in window 1
-	end tell
-	delay 5

-	set cameraConnected to 0
-	repeat while cameraConnected = 0

-		set USB_Drives to {}
-		set USB to paragraphs of (do shell script "system_profiler SPUSBDataType -detailLevel basic") repeat with i from 1 to (count of USB)

-			if item i of USB contains "ILCE-7RM3" then set cameraConnected to 1

-			end if
-		end repeat
-		delay 1
-	end repeat
-	delay 1

-	tell application "Finder"
-		activate
-		if folder "master" of folder "folders" of (path to documents folder) exists then "ok"
-		else
-			make new folder at folder "folders" of (path to documents folder) with properties {name:"namnlös mapp"}
-			set name of folder "namnlös mapp" of folder "folders" of (path to documents folder) to "master" end if
-	end tell
-	delay 1
-	tell application "Remote" to activate
-	delay 5

-	tell application "System Events" to key code 36 #return, to activate the camera selected.
+on run {input, parameters}		set cameraConnected to 0	set sayonce to 0	repeat while cameraConnected = 0				set USB_Drives to {}		set USB to paragraphs of (do shell script "system_profiler SPUSBDataType -detailLevel basic")		repeat with i from 1 to (count of USB)						if item i of USB contains "ILCE-7RM3" then				set cameraConnected to 1			else				if sayonce is 0 then					say "Connect camera"				end if				set sayonce to 1				delay 0.1			end if		end repeat				delay 1	end repeat	delay 1			tell application "Finder"		activate		if folder "master" of folder "folders" of (path to documents folder) exists then			"ok"		else			make new folder at folder "folders" of (path to documents folder) with properties {name:"namnlös mapp"}			set name of folder "namnlös mapp" of folder "folders" of (path to documents folder) to "master"		end if	end tell	delay 1	tell application "Remote" to activate	delay 5		tell application "System Events" to key code 36 #return, to activate the camera selected.
 This have had som issues with the script.
-The key sending is not reliable. delay 5

-	tell application "Terminal"
-		activate
-		do script "cd ~/Documents/Github/" in window 1

-		-- we use chmod to make launch.sh an executable do script "chmod +x ./launch.sh && ./launch.sh" in window 1
+The key sending is not reliable.	delay 5			tell application "Terminal"		activate		do script "cd ~/Documents/Github/" in window 1				-- we use chmod to make launch.sh an executable		do script "chmod +x ./launch.sh && ./launch.sh" in window 1	end tell		return inputend run
-	end tell

-	return input
-end run
 ```

 Where you replace the cd path to the path to your `launch.sh` file.